 - The Bus Came Back: The "Legends" Season 4 finale reveals he was (predictably) sent to Hell after his death; he's sent to torment Ray but turns out he's mellowed out a lot so they just play board games instead.

 - Composite Character: His origin is that of Hath-Set, who in the main DC universe was the Egyptian priest who killed Khufu and Chay-Ara and became fated to slay all their future incarnations throughout history (albeit through reincarnation and not immortality).
-As Vandal Savage was briefly Hawkman's arch-enemy in the Post-Zero Hour! continuity before he was temporarily exiled, this does have some logic to it.
+As Vandal Savage was briefly Hawkman's arch-enemy in the Post-Zero Hour: Crisis in Time! continuity before he was temporarily exiled, this does have some logic to it.

 - Conqueror from the Future: After he gains the technology to time travel, he tries to reset the timeline so that he had conquered the world in Ancient a Egypt as opposed to Rips future.
 He does so by recruiting his past selves to reset time in three key periods in time to destroy the planet Earth, with such a massive scale event pushing time back to Ancient Egypt.